-The County recognizes employees occasionally become ill, and provides paid sick leave for doctor appointments, injuries, illnesses or pregnancy of the employee.
+The County recognizes employees occasionally become ill, and provides paid sick leave for doctor appointments, injuries, illnesses or pregnancy of the employee to most full time and regular part time employees.
 Employees must notify their supervisor as specified by department procedures and may be required to submit a doctor's statement.